-Recording Conference Sessions for Future Distance Education
+1. Recording Conference Sessions for Future Distance Education

-In 2014, a pilot program was started to record 5-8 sessions and During the selection of sessions, 8-10 sessions are also selected for video recording.
+During the selection of sessions, 8-12 sessions (one per session block) are also selected for video recording.
 These sessions are posted on the Chapter's Distance Education Program website following the conference.
-They are viewable for a modest fee and qualify for CM credits-make them available as Distance Education following the conference.
-Essentially the goal is to have 5-8 sessions available online for Chapter members to access through the Distance Education Program.
-The Programs Subcommittee Chairs willshould work with the VP Conferences, VP Professional Development, and Conference Program Coordinator, and Distance Education Directorin consultation with the VP Professional Development, to identify which sessions for recording, should be recorded: aAt least one law\and7 one ethics should be selected with the remaining sessions - and several covering relevant and timely topics for the following year. that will remain relevant and desirable to listen to for the next year.
-Selected session moderators will be contacted by the Conference Administrative Coordinator to sign a Release to Record Form (see Appendix O) granting permission to record their session for inclusion in the Distance Education Program.should be contacted to receive consent and information for recording their sessions.
-The CHC will need to identify an APA member, or contract with a service, to record the sessions at the conference and forward the recordings to Chapter staff for Distance Education.
-Following the conference, Ithe Distance Education VP Professional Development should be involved following the annual conference to Director will publicize and assure the post the recorded sessions are available online.
-A Release to Record forms for moderators as well as recording instructions are found in Appendix N. See the Webinar Committee Report to the Board for June 2014 for details about the program development.
+They are viewable for a modest fee and qualify for CM credits.
+The Programs Subcommittee Chairs will work with the VP Conferences, VP Professional Development, Conference Program Coordinator, and Distance Education Director, to identify sessions for recording.
+At least one law and one ethics should be selected with the remaining sessions covering relevant and timely topics for the following year.
+Selected session moderators will be contacted by the Conference Administrative Coordinator to sign a Release to Record Form (see Appendix O) granting permission to record their session for inclusion in the Distance Education Program.
+Following the conference, the Distance Education Director will publicize and post the recorded sessions online.

-Collection of Presentations by the Chapter
+2. Collection of Presentations by the Chapter

 Printed copies of handouts, including copies of PowerPoint presentations, are no longer allowed at sessions.
-Communications with moderators will indicate this, and instructions will be provided that directs moderators to that all presentations be forwarded presentations to the Conference Administrative Coordinator APA California staff for posting onte the Chapter's conference website, following that year's conference ideally within 30 days after the conference.
+Communications with moderators will indicate this, and instructions will be provided that directs moderators to forward presentations to the Conference Administrative Coordinator for posting on the Chapter's conference website, ideally within 30 days after the conference.
 The assembly of these presentations is generally successful - staff generally receives a majority of presentations.
-Some attendees obtain them through direct communication with the presenters.

-The Mobile Application
+3. The Mobile App

 A mobile app was first introduced at the 2011 conference and was well received.
-With the elimination of a printed program, lit is now the primary source of information for attendees at the conference a regular feature offered to conference attendees.
-With evolving software technology, we continue to explore\look at ways to enhance the mobile app\for users.
+With the elimination of a printed program, it is now the primary source of information for attendees at the conference.
+With evolving software technology, we continue to explore ways to enhance the mobile app for users.
 The mobile app software is licensed annually, and the app includes the agenda, speakers/bios, attendees, maps, session descriptions, tracks, presentations, messaging, exhibitor/sponsor descriptions, logistics information and more.
-Users can also develop a personalized conference schedule of conference sessions and events and rate and provide comments on the sessions and events they attended.
-The mobile app is overseen by Conference Administrative Coordinator with assistance from the other conferenceAll contractors contribute to the mobile app.
+Users can also develop a personalized conference schedule and rate and provide comments on the sessions and events they attended.
+The mobile app is overseen by Conference Administrative Coordinator with assistance from the other conference contractors.